Gov. Northam slammed for mingling in Virginia Beach crowds without a mask

-Northam, a physician, has also urged “social distancing,” specifically, to stay at least six feet apart from others in public.
+Northam, a physician, has also urged social distancing, specifically to stay at least six feet apart from others in public.

-In photos that appeared on Twitter and Facebook, Northam stands elbow-to-elbow with a group of three people as they pose for a picture at the shore.
-In another, he takes a selfie with a woman.
-In another he appears to be on the crowded beach boardwalk.
+In photos that appeared on Twitter and Facebook, Northam is standing elbow-to-elbow with a group of three people as they pose for a picture at the shore.
+In another, he is taking a selfie with a woman.
+In another, he appears to be on the crowded beach boardwalk.

-Northam’s office initially noted that the governor was outside and was not expecting to get close to anyone, but people recognized him and wanted to take pictures.
+Northam’s office initially noted the governor was outside and was not expecting to get close to anyone, but people recognized him and wanted to take pictures.

 A spokeswoman later sent an updated statement acknowledging that the governor could have been better prepared for the crowd.